Katy Jurado: 1951–1968: Success in Hollywood

 In 1959, Marlon Brando, with whom Jurado maintained a close friendship, invited her to participate in One-Eyed Jacks, his first film as director.
 After marrying Ernest Borgnine, they founded their own production company called Sanvio Corp.
-The couple traveled to Italy where they partnered with the producer Dino de Laurentiis in Barabbas (where both acted with Anthony Quinn) and I briganti Italiani, directed by Mario Camerini.
+The couple traveled to Italy, where they partnered with producer Dino de Laurentiis in Barabbas (where both acted with Anthony Quinn) and I briganti Italiani, directed by Mario Camerini.

-In 1961, Jurado returned to Mexico and filmed La Bandida (1962) where she shared credits with Pedro Armendáriz and the temperamental Mexican actress María Félix, with whom Jurado had friction on the set.
+In 1961, Jurado returned to Mexico and filmed La Bandida (1962), where she shared credits with Pedro Armendáriz and temperamental Mexican actress María Félix, with whom Jurado had friction on the set.
 Her stormy marriage with Borgnine ended in 1963.
-Depressed, Jurado returned to Mexico and established her residence in the city of Cuernavaca; however, she decided to alternate her work with films between Mexico and the United States.
+Depressed, Jurado returned to Mexico and established her residence in the city of Cuernavaca; she decided to alternate her work, though, with films between Mexico and the United States.

 In 1965, Jurado returned to Hollywood for the film Smoky, directed by George Sherman, starring Fess Parker.
 In 1966, she played the mother of George Maharis's character in A Covenant with Death.
 In 1968, she appeared in the film Stay Away, Joe in the role of the half-Apache stepmother of Elvis Presley's character.